YoannDeb/twitch_leak_csv_reader/README.md

 ## Changing streamer analyzed:

 * You can find ID of the streamer with his username using a site like https://www.streamweasels.com/support/convert-twitch-username-to-user-id/ .
-* Replace constant STREAMER_ID value at the beginning of twitch_leak_csv_reader.py with your favorite text editor to the one of the streamer you want. (exemple STREAMER_ID = 12345678)
+* Replace constant STREAMER_ID value at the beginning of twitch_leak_csv_reader.py with your favorite text editor to the one of the streamer you want. (example STREAMER_ID = 12345678)

 ## Requirements: